tbbui-732/ri/docs/README.md

 # ri (re - vi)
+## Background
 ri aims to rebuild vi from the ground-up using the ncurses library.
-Note: This project is heavily in the beginning stages.
+The goal of ri is to be a user friendly alternative to vi/vim/nvim, both visually and with more common key-bindings.

+TODO: Insert some challenges presented by regular vi and how ri aims to remedy these challenges

+## Ideas (to eventually implement)
+- Utilize key-bindings from VS code's vim package
+    - Visually selecting a block of text and hitting tab will indent it
+    - Built-in feature to comment out blocks of code like (select + gc)

 ## Current build
-- Ability to navigate
+- Implement cursor movement with base hjkl keys

 ## Contributing
 Contributions are very welcome!
 If you'd like to contribute to this project,